AlaaLab/ETAB/docs/data_access.md

 **EchoNet.** In this data set, introduced in [1], one apical-4 chamber (AP4CH) 2D gray-scale video is extracted from each echo study.
 A total of 10,036 videos are collected from 10,036 distinct individuals who underwent echocardiography between 2006 and 2018 as part of routine care at a University Hospital.
 Individuals in the data set were selected at random from hospital records.
 Along with each video, cardiac function assessments and calculations obtained by a registered sonographer and verified by a level-3 echocardiographer are provided.

+**CAMUS.** The Cardiac Acquisitions for Multi-structure Ultrasound Segmentation (CAMUS) is an open-access data set from 500 patients, acquired at the University Hospital of St. Etienne (France) [2].
+Compared to EchoNet, this data set has a smaller sample size but is more elaborately annotated, hence it serves as an appropriate target data set for a variety of downstream tasks.
+The data set contains apical two- and four-chamber acquisitions (AP2CH and AP4CH).
+Half of the population has a left ventricle (LV) ejection fraction lower than 45%, thus being considered at pathological risk.
+The data set contains full annotation of the left atrium, the endocardium and epicardium borders of the LV, performed by a cardiologist.
+To identify the beginning and end of each cardiac cycle, End-systolic (ES) and End-diastole (ED) frames within each echo clip are labeled.

 ## Instructions for dataset access